 We believe that mutual respect, openness and tolerance are essential to valuing and understanding our cultural heritage.
 These are also the values that guide us as we interact with all our guests, and the values we practise when working together as employees and colleagues.
 Our goal is to ensure that our museums offer a safe and respectful environment for both our guests and our employees.
 We are a tight-knit team that trusts each other and provides information and support as we manage the many challenges presented by our work.
 In doing so, we also make sure to honour and respect the unique focus of each individual institution, and utilise our employee’s extensive expertise as we work together to design and implement innovative exhibitions and projects.

 Our goal is to ensure that our collections are accessible to all members of the diverse society we live in.
 In light of that, we are doing our best to ensure that our exhibition rooms are accessible, despite the fact that many are housed in listed buildings.
-To this end, we are adding an elevator to the Schaezlerpalais, as well as adding information to our exhibits in Braille, in the form of audio guides and in German sign language.
+The elevator in the Schaezlerpalais, which has been in operation since the end of 2022, is an important step, as is the creation of access via Braille, audio guides and offerings in sign language.
 We also continue to develop programs and formats in a variety of languages and for a wide range of guests.

 In addition, we understand how important it is to offer digital access to our cultural heritage.
 As such, we aim to continually expand our digital formats.
 This creates virtual spaces for cultural exchange that complement our on-site locations and artefacts.